-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or All All >90% Not Eligible Not Eligible Not Eligible Rate / Term Refinance Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent Single Family \$625,500 90% 620 Per AUS Approval All Two-Unit All Not Eligible Not Eligible Not Eligible Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible R E S TRICTED MAR KET GUIDE LINES There are no markets identified as restricted.
-When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics.
-Coop properties are eligible in New York, New Jersey, Maryland, Illinois and Washington, D.C. only Maximum Amounts for AK and HI are \$938,250 (1 unit) Refer to the county specific Ioan limits to determine the maximum amount for a specific area Lender CtoP approval for one-time close Ioans required.
+Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance All All >90% Not Eligible Not Eligible Not Eligible Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent Single Family \$625,500 90% 620 Per AUS Approval All Two-Unit All Not Eligible Not Eligible Not Eligible Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible

+- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics. - Coop properties are eligible in New York, New Jersey, Maryland, Illinois and Washington, D.C. only Maximum Amounts for AK and HI are \$938,250 (1 unit) Refer to the county specific loan limits to determine the maximum amount for a specific area